An insecure CockroachDB cluster comes with serious risks:

 However, it's not enough to protect data in flight; you also need to protect data at rest.
 That's where CockroachDB's Encryption at Rest feature comes into the picture.
 Encryption at Rest is an enterprise feature that allows encryption of all files on disk using AES in counter mode, with all key sizes allowed.

 Along with authentication and encryption, we also need to allow CockroachDB to restrict access to authorized clients (or nodes acting as clients).
 CockroachDB allows you to create, manage, and remove your cluster's users and assign SQL-level privileges to the users.
-Additionally, if you have an Enterprise license, you can use role-based access management (RBAC) for simplified user management.
+Additionally, you can use role-based access management (RBAC) for simplified user management.

 Finally, CockroachDB's SQL audit logging gives you detailed information about queries being executed against your system.
 This feature is especially useful when you want to log all queries that are run against a table containing personally identifiable information (PII).